olivergoodman/olivergoodman.github.io/projects.md

 # [Word coocurrence of political figures](https://word-cooccurrence.herokuapp.com/){:target="_blank"}
-As a research assistant at the [Collab Lab](https://collablab.northwestern.edu/){:target="_blank"} at Northwestern University, I explored how word coocurrence can be used to examine the language of political speeches.
+As a research assistant at the [Collab Lab](https://collablab.northwestern.edu/){:target="_blank"} at Northwestern University, I used natural language processing to examine how word coocurrence can be used to examine the language of political speeches.

 # [Analyzing the effects of source separation on genre classification](https://genre-classification.herokuapp.com/index.html)
 Used machine learning to classify the musical genre of a given audio file.